-Adjust the mirror so that you can just see the side of your vehicle in the mirror.
+Adjust the mirror so that you can see the side of your vehicle in the mirror.

-Be careful when judging the size or distance of any object seen in the outside rear view mirror on the passenger's side.
+Be careful when judging the size or distance of any object seen in the outside rear view mirror.
 It is a convex mirror with a curved surface.
 Any object seen in a convex mirror will look smaller and farther away than when seen in a flat mirror.